Wall Street edges up in choppy trade; BlackBerry slumps

 Recent manufacturing data have been stronger than expected, lending weight to the argument that the economy may be sturdy enough to handle an earlier-than-expected reduction in the central bank's bond-buying program.

 All key S&P sectors were higher, led by telecoms and energy stocks.
-The S&P energy index rose 1.3 percent and the telecoms sector index gained 0.8 percent.
+The S&P energy index .SPNY rose 1.3 percent and the telecoms sector index .SPLRCL gained 0.8 percent.

 In earnings, Kellogg Co (K.N) advanced 0.7 percent to $62.72 after the cereal maker reported a 3 percent rise in quarterly profit, and said it would slash 7 percent of its workforce by 2017.